6 Essential Ideas for Teaching English Creatively

 Celebration is a great way to support the successes of your students, and you should make room to celebrate often.

-In the process of learning English (or any language for that matter), it’s easy to see more of what you don’t know rather than what you do.
 When you celebrate accomplishments, you help students see that they’re making progress and moving along the road to fluency.
 And when you point out their successes, they’ll be more motivated to reach for the next goal.

 - You can create class books containing work from each of your students and put the book on display for all the members of your class to enjoy.
 You might laminate pages and bind them or make your book by placing student work into plastic sleeves and compiling them in a three-ring binder.

-If you’re teaching ESL students within an English-speaking country, this is a great opportunity for them to note moments that they’re proud of, whether it’s getting a job after an interview in English or even just correctly asking for directions on the train.
+- You can also give students a chance to celebrate their own accomplishments.
+Consider scheduling regular “open mic” time where students can share their English successes.
+This is a great opportunity for them to note moments that they’re proud of, whether it’s getting a job after an interview in English or even just correctly asking for directions on the train.

 By celebrating your students’ accomplishments, they’ll feel valued, supported and freer to express themselves in English in the future.

-4. Conduct Classroom Experiments
+8. Conduct Classroom Experiments

 They’re not just for science class!
 Fun classroom experiments can be an exciting, creative way to get students speaking and thinking in English.

-Let students make predictions and test outcomes to see if their predictions were correct.
 Encourage use of the scientific method in which students pose a hypothesis and then design experiments to test those hypotheses before coming to a conclusion.
 You can have students write down their hypotheses and results in English, which can then get presented orally at the end of class.

 Here are some ideas for experiments that you can bring into your ESL classroom: